Noah1001000/clean-code-persian/9_Unit_Tests/9_Unit_Tests.md

 production environment that are perfectly fine in a test environment.
 Usually they involve issues of memory or CPU efficiency.
 But they **never** involve issues of cleanliness.

-## One Assert per Test
+## یک اثبات برای هر تست
-There is a school of thought4 that says that every test function in a JUnit test should have one and only one assert statement.
+There is a school of thought that says that every test function in a JUnit test should have one and only one assert statement.
 This rule may seem draconian, but the advantage can be seen in Listing 9-5.
 Those tests come to a single conclusion that is quick and easy to understand.